What Temperature Is Salisbury Steak Done?

 Gravy Can Change the Cook

-Salisbury steak usually finishes in gravy, which helps the patties stay moist but can make doneness harder to judge by sight.
-Thick gravy may cling to the meat and slow visual cues; thin gravy may bubble vigorously without telling you much about the center of the patties.
+Salisbury steak usually finishes in gravy, which helps the patties stay moist but makes doneness harder to judge by sight.
+Thick gravy may cling to the meat, while thin gravy may bubble vigorously without revealing the temperature at the center.
+Only a thermometer can confirm that the patties are done.

 Resting, Holding, and Leftovers

-Once the patties reach temperature, let them rest briefly in the gravy before serving.
-That short pause helps the meat settle and gives the sauce a chance to coat the surface.
+Once the patties reach temperature, you can let them rest briefly in the gravy before serving.
+This pause is optional for serving and texture, not a food-safety rest requirement; it simply helps the sauce coat the surface.

 Leftover Salisbury steak should be reheated until hot throughout, with 165°F as the safety target.
 If you are cooking ahead, freezing portions, or stretching the dish into another meal, the pages on make-ahead Salisbury steak, freezing Salisbury steak, and using leftover Salisbury steak cover those next steps.